top of page

 What brings you joy?

-Natural beauty, the outdoors, and dancing.
+My friends, the outdoors, and dancing.

 What do you want to see change in the world?